PlqnK/docker-home-services-host/README.md

 ## About the project

-It leverages [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) in order to bring up/host the services and [rsync](https://rsync.samba.org/) to backup the containers configuration files.
+It leverages [Ansible](https://www.ansible.com/) to deploy the services and [Docker](https://www.docker.com/) to run them.
+It also uses [rsync](https://rsync.samba.org/) to backup the containers configuration files.

+Everything is tailored to run on a minimal Fedora Server installation, it follows security best practices by not disabling the firewall and/or SELinux but by configuring them in order to maintain the security of the default install.
+It's also using a proxy for the docker socket in the form of a container.
+It restricts the API endpoints that can be used by the other containers and avoids having to mount the socket in a container accessible from the internet.

 The services that are hosted on the server are:

 - [Watchtower](https://github.com/v2tec/watchtower): A simple service to automatically update your Docker containers as soon as their image is updated or on a fixed schedule.
 - [Træfik](https://traefik.io/): A reverse-proxy that is very easy to configure and can automatically obtain Let's Encrypt certificates.